Alonta34/photographyForEnthusiasts/README.md

 ### Existing Features

-- The Home Page - allows users X to achieve Y, by having them fill out Z
+- The Home Page - Allows the user to browse through a selection of pictures via a gallery
-- The Supplies Page -
+- The Supplies Page - Allows users to browse and click through a selection of products to purchase
-- The Locations Page -
+- The Locations Page - Allows users to browse through relevant shooting locations via a map rendering
-- The Supply Links -
+- The Supply Links - Allows users to click the product they want and add it to the cart
-- The Map Points -
+- The Map Points - Allows users to see the exact points of interest on the map
+- The Checkout Button - Allows the user to complete their checkout purchase
+- The Footer Links - Allows the user to go to selected social media and photography based sites
+- The Navigation Links - Aloows the user to easily navigate the different pages of the site

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.